Teoscar Hernández Player Props: Mariners vs. Orioles

-Teoscar Hernandez and his .390 on-base percentage over his past 10 games (91 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Baltimore Orioles and Kyle Gibson on June 23 at 7:05 PM ET.
+The Seattle Mariners, including Teoscar Hernandez and his .641 slugging percentage over his past 10 games, battle starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 4:05 PM ET.

-In his previous game, he hit a home run while going 3-for-4 against the Yankees.
+In his most recent game, he hit a home run while going 3-for-5 against the Orioles.

 Teoscar Hernández Game Info & Props vs. the Orioles